zarmory/http-noah/README.rst

 Care was takes to have a functional tests for each of the library features.

-Enjoys and see you at PRs!
+Enjoy and see you at PRs!